AFLplusplus/LibAFL/README.md

 We collect example fuzzers in `./fuzzers`.
 The best-tested fuzzer is `./fuzzers/libfuzzer_libpng`, a clone of libfuzzer using libafl for a libpng harness.

+If you want to get a quick overview, run `cargo doc`.
+Feel free to open issues or contact us directly.
+Thank you for your support. <3

 ## Roadmap for release

 + Minset corpus scheduler